Maitri (research station): Facilities

-The station has modern facilities to research in various disciplines, such as biology, earth sciences, glaciology, atmospheric sciences, meteorology, cold region engineering, communication, human physiology, and medicine.
+The station has modern facilities for research in various disciplines, such as biology, earth sciences, glaciology, atmospheric sciences, meteorology, cold region engineering, communication, human physiology, and medicine.
 It can accommodate 25 people for winter.
-Freshwater is provided through a freshwater lake named Lake Priyadarshini, in front of Maitri.
+Fresh water is provided through a freshwater lake named Lake Priyadarshini.

 Airfield

 A blue ice runway, located 10 km away, operated by Antarctic Logistics Centre International (ALCI) serves the station and Novolazarevskaya.